gitRozach/ShopMenu/README.md

 ### `npm install`

 Installs all dependencies for this project [node_modules].
-Required step since the node_modules folder is not included with this repository.
+Required step since the node_modules folder is not included in this repository.

 ### `npm start`